AlexJReid/blog/content/posts/druid-cdc/index.md

 Two additional fields need to be computed, **retraction** and **count**.

 ### Retraction
-If a new record from either an insert or a modify needs to be stored, it is an **addition** so `retraction: false`.
+A new record is an **addition** so `retraction: false`.

-If the record is being **modified** this is both a retraction of previously asserted record as well as an assertion of the new, replacement record from that point onwards.
+A modification to an existing record is both a retraction of previously asserted record as well as an assertion of the new, replacement record from that point in time onwards.
 Two events would be stored in Druid: one with the old values with `retraction: true` and one with the new values and `retraction: false`.
+Both events would take their event time from the change event.

 A retraction only needs to be emitted if a known dimension has changed.
 This can be deduced by comparing the dimension values in both the old and new images.
 In JavaScript this might look like this: